kleijnweb/symfony-swagger-microservice-edition/README.md

 ## Lean

 The Symfony Standard Editions bundles no less than 125MB worth of bytes.
-This edition comes in at 12MB (both installed with --no-dev).
-Components are cherry picked from Symfony, instead of including the whole framework with all the trimmings and then some 3rd part stuff.
-Less is more.
+This edition comes in at 32MB (both installed with --no-dev).
+Components are cherry picked from Symfony, instead of including the whole framework with all the trimmings and then some 3rd part stuff*.

+*Less is more*.
 An nginx config template reflecting this philosophy is included.

+__* NOTE:__ The symfony/framework bundle adds plently of unneeded dependencies.
+Without them, this editiion comes in at around 15MB (see [this issue](https://github.com/symfony/symfony/issues/15748)).

 ## Mean